Robotics-BUT/BPC-PRP/src/1_labs/text/1_lab.md

 ```

 Alternatively, download the CLion IDE from the [official website](https://www.jetbrains.com/clion/) and get familiar with it (see [CLion IDE](../chap_1_software/text/clion.md)).
 By registering with your school email, you can obtain a free software license.

-### Exercise
- - Create a simple "Hello, World!" program by working solely in the terminal and compile it using the `g++` compiler.
-Test the functionality of the program.
- - Implement the same "Hello, World!" program in the CLion development environment.
-Compile it and verify its functionality.
- - Discuss the advantages of working with an IDE compared to compiling from the command line.